-Travel fees cover our attorney, paralegal, and/or caseworker to travel time to/from the location where adoption consents are being signed as well as to/from court.
+Travel fees cover our attorney, paralegal, and/or caseworker travel time to/from the location where adoption consents are being signed as well as to/from court.
+This does not include mileage which falls under costs.

-Medicaid/Medical Coordination:
+Medicaid/Medical Coordination

 This fee is to cover baby's medical care/coordination of benefits and coverage while in the hospital after birth but prior to adding baby to your insurance.
 For multiple children, i.e., twins, this fee is per child.